 - a.
-Will be carefully filed or trimmed at a length of no more than 1⁄4" and will not be visible when viewed from the palm side of the hand in order to prevent injury to patients. - b.
-Artificial nails or fingernail jewelry will not be worn by those employees who provide any direct patient care, directly supervise patient care or have contact with patient care supplies, equipment, medications, or food (refer to IC401 Hand Hygiene). - c.
+Will be carefully filed or trimmed at a length of no more than 1⁄2" and will not be visible when viewed from the palm side of the hand to prevent injury to patients. - b.
+Artificial nails or fingernail jewelry will not be worn by those employees who provide any direct patient care, directly supervise patient care or have contact with patient care supplies, equipment, medications, or food (refer to Hand Hygiene policy). - c.
 Personnel may wear polish if not chipped.